mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 Anti-forensics techniques aim to create confusion in the analyst, to lead them off track, or to defeat tools and techniques used.

 * **Transient antiforensic**: can be defeated if detected.
 It interfere with **identification** since data is hidden and not deleted.
   * **File system insertion and subversion technologies**: data are placed where there is no reason to look for (in the FS metadata or in a partition table).
-Data recovery SW will ignore these files, but carving will still work.&#x20;
+Data recovery SW will ignore these files, but carving will still work.
   * **Log analysis**: typically log analysis is done with regular expression, if attackers perform log injection, they can try to make the script fail or even exploit them.
   * **Partition table tricks**: if partitions are not correctly aligned using a partition restore tool may not be useful, multiple partitions may not be supported by forensics tools or by generating enough partitions the tool will crash.
 * **Definitive antiforensic**: destroying evidence, or making it impossibile to acquire.
 It interfere with **acquisition**.
   * **Timeline tampering**: it is possibile to modify events by making them appear separated, or close, or moving them completely out of scope.
 Once destroyed or modified, such data cannot be retrieved.
 The modification is not visible per se. \
     Analysis tools can display a timeline based on MAC(E) values: Modified, Accessed, Changed, (Entry Changed).
   * **Countering file recovering**: since file recovery uses data remains, it only takes secure deletion, wiping unallocated space, encryption or VM usage to make it useless.
-  * **Fileless attacks**: the attack does not write anything on the disk, then when the machine is shut down the evidence is lost.&#x20;
+  * **Fileless attacks**: the attack does not write anything on the disk, then when the machine is shut down the evidence is lost.

 ## SSD forensics